eonist/eonist.github.io/_posts/2023-10-20-Swift-tricks.md

 ```

 ### 69. Loop through struct / class properties:
+> This can also be done with mirroring
 ```swift
 extension Encodable {
     var dictionary: [String: Any]? { // Declare a computed property `dictionary` that returns a dictionary representation of the object, or nil if the object cannot be encoded as JSON data or deserialized as a dictionary